 The big concern is cities such as New York and San Francisco where there is a surge of people leaving.
 Condo prices are expected to crash.
 Will they cease selling and just stay put?
 With new construction growing, they’ll eventually find a place to move to.
 That means they will sell their homes in the next 12 months.

 You can check the New York NYC Manhattan real estate market, Chicago housing market, Denver housing market, Dallas housing market, Tampa housing market and Los Angeles housing market reports on your own.
 The recoveries are occuring on different schedules but all suggest to be doing very well by September.

 In my early March housing market forecast and update, I reported that August/September would be the big months for recovering sales.
 We’ve had some unforeseen setbacks (Riots, deliberate infections by young bar/beach goers) but the lack of evictions and mortgage defaults has to be seen as a positive surprise.
 The financial support from the Fed and President Trump has been excellent.
 Perhaps, the September target is the right month as not all businesses have reopened.

-The government’s commitment to avoid catastrophe, and President Trump’s ability to stave off the vicious propaganda efforts of the Democrats has given investors confidence in the new USA.
+The government’s commitment to avoid catastrophe, and President Trump’s ability to stave off the vicious propaganda efforts of the Dems has given investors confidence in the new USA.

 Housing markets are traditionally crashed using rising interest rates.
 The poor homeowners typically lose their homes and become unemployed, and then the cycle begins anew.
 But one economic expert just last week said the traditional economic cycle is dead.
 That’s because it can be diffused through monetary and fiscal actions.